-According to the federal JOLTS report, approximately 50.5 million people quit their jobs in 2022, surpassing the previous record set in 2021.
+As of the last federal JOLTS (Job Openings and Labor Turnover Survey) report, close to 50.5 million people quit their jobs in 2022, breaking the previous record set in 2021.

 Create your professional Resume in 10 minutes for FREE